maopanfeng/blog/content/en/posts/Obliquity.md

 * Indirect Pursuit: The core concept that goals like happiness or profit are results of other activities, not targets to be aimed at directly.

+* Flow

+The psychologist Mihalyi Csikszentmihalyi uses the term flow to describe the sensation people experience while engaged in demanding activities.
+It is “the sense of effortless action they feel [that] tends to occur when a person’s skills are fully involved in overcoming a challenge that is just about manageable.”

 * The Oblique Approach: The strategic method of focusing on the process or values rather than the specific outcome.